riteshksoni/load-gen-repo/README.md

 # load-gen-repo
 To use the Scale Test Load Gen App, users should maintain the same folder names but can choose any name and number of files within those folders.
-This structure will help keep the customer's repository organised and make it easier to understand and navigate.
+This structure will help keep the user's repository organised and make it easier to understand and navigate.

-Users should keep this repo private.

-Please avoid using any special characters for file names.

 #### Folder Structure and File Content Type
 ```